Reading Time: 5 minutes

 Take a look at how to use Social Media to boost e-Commerce conversions

 How to begin?

-To begin with KPI setting process, define the objective of your omnichannel campaigns.
+To begin with the KPI setting process, define the objective of your omnichannel marketing campaigns.
 Is it to create brand awareness, to convert them into customers, or retain them or remarket to the inactive subscribers?
 Depending upon that, define the KPIs to ensure that your campaign performs as per your expectations.